waimanlam2019/AIJobMatcher/README.md

 # AI Job Matcher 🚀

-A full-stack Spring Boot + React web app that scrapes jobs from JobsDB, uses an AI model to evaluate their relevance to your profile.
+A full-stack Spring Boot + React web app that scrapes jobs from a job portal, uses an AI model to evaluate their relevance to your profile.
 Currently it could send an email to yourself letting you know which job is suitable for you.

 # 🧠 What It Does

 This project automates the job search process with a bit of intelligence:
-- 🔍 Scrapes job listings from JobsDB using Selenium WebDriver.
+- 🔍 Scrapes job listings from a job portal using Selenium WebDriver.
 - 🧩 Matches jobs to your background using a local LLM model (Ollama).
 - 🧠 Evaluates each job’s fit with a custom prompt and returns a verdict.
 - ✅ Stores job details and AI decisions in a PostgreSQL database.